 Q.How does the Airport ensure its noise measurements are accurate?

 A.The accuracy of JWA’s noise measurements is accomplished through the use of precision noise measurement equipment, which meets the highest professional standard of accuracy in the acoustical engineering industry.
-Complementing this precision measurement equipment is the JWA practice of daily electronic calibration checks of all ten (10) noise monitoring stations, monthly field calibrations, and annual laboratory certification of the field calibration equipment.
+Complementing this precision measurement equipment is the JWA practice of daily electronic calibration checks of all ten (10) noise monitoring stations, and annual laboratory certification of the field calibration equipment.

 Q.What are the long-term measured noise values at each NMS?

 A.Annual noise levels for the past 24 years are posted at the following link: Long Term Measured Aircraft Noise Levels.

 Q.What is Single Event Noise Exposure Level (SENEL) or Sound Exposure Level (SEL)?

 A.The SENEL noise metric describes the total acoustical energy, in decibels, of an individual noise event compressed into a reference duration of one second.
 The SENEL noise level is typically five (5) to ten (10) dB higher than the maximum noise level (Lmax) for the same aircraft noise event.
 SENEL is the acoustical building block used to calculate cumulative noise exposure for an annual average day using the Community Noise Equivalent Level (CNEL).
 SENEL is the single-event metric used in the State of California, while SEL is the equivalent used by the federal government, the other forty-nine (49) states, and internationally.